-The unmodified illustrative report below is the unmodified applicable to auditor's report on the statutory annual financial statements of a private company prepared for the purpose of in terms of the Companies Act.
-The financial statements which include comprise the financial statements and the directors' report as required by the Companies Act.
+The unmodified illustrative report below is applicable to statutory annual financial statements of a private company in terms of the Companies Act which include the financial statements and the directors' report required by the Companies Act.
 The financial statements are prepared in accordance with a general purpose financial reporting framework that achieves fair presentation.

-This illustrative report incorporatesaddresses the requirements and the guidance set forthcontained in ISA 700 (Revised) with respect to concerning the auditor's report on the financial statements.
-It addresses also the requirements and guidance contained in , and draws from ISA 720 (Revised) with respect to concerning the directors' report, and the relevant requirements of the Companies Act.-Since this is not a group audit, the additional auditor's responsibilities in respect of a group audit are not illustrated.
-The adaptations contained in the illustrative report are referenced to the appropriate notes.
+This report incorporates the guidance set forth in ISA 700 (Revised) with respect to the auditor's report on the financial statements, and draws from ISA 720 (Revised) with respect to the directors' report, and the requirements of the Companies Act.
+Since this is not a group audit, the additional auditor's responsibilities in respect of a group audit are not illustrated.
+The adaptations in the illustrative report are referenced to the appropriate notes.